Longo-Lab/Longo-Lab.github.io/docs/tutorials/de_dashboard.md

 The **Category** and **Direct** columns in the genes list table can be used to filter for genes that fall into each category.
 The number of genes per category can be found in the <span class="tab-name">Summary table</span> tab.

 If the unshrunken LFC is used to define the gene categories, a LFC cutoff is applied as well as a significance threshold.
 If the shrunken LFC is used, only a LFC cutoff is applied.
-The specific fields and thresholds used can be found in the <span class="tab-name">Summary table</span> tab.
+The specific fields and thresholds used can be found in the left-hand sidebar.

 ### Modules